 It’s durable, versatile, earth-restoring, and you know the crafty women behind its creation are paid fairly for the hard work they put into each and every bag.
 And Artisan’s choice, because it feels very special to know that the piece you’ll be wearing is one of a kind.

-Price: 65$.
+Price: from 60$ to 90$ depending on size.
 Easy returns & exchanges, 24-month warranty, international shipping (& free for US orders).

 Aid Through Trade Roll-On Bracelets